-There’s so many different IT services and features you can choose for your business and let’s be honest, what’s better than having options?
+There are so many different IT services and features you can choose for your business, and let’s be honest, what’s better than having options?
 You get to decide where you’re investing your business dollars.

 Maybe you’re mostly interested in network monitoring and storage capacity and feel you could do without specific software updates.
-That’s up for you to decide!
+That’s up to you to decide!

 Depending on the type of work your business does and your specific IT needs, you are in control of the IT services you’ll be paying for each month.